 One platform you can use to start walking dogs for cash is Rover.
 This is an online marketplace in which people can offer pet services.
 While dog walking is one of the services you can offer on Rover, you can also offer pet sitting.

 8. Sell Clothes

 Clothing is something that everyone needs, but not everyone wants to pay full price for.
 If you have clothes to sell, then this may be a good opportunity to make money under the table.
 Plus, there are lots of places to sell clothes.

 Selling clothes on the side could include shopping at a second-hand store for items to resell.
 You could also sell your own clothing you are no longer using.
 Or consider buying clothes in bulk and selling them in local Facebook groups.

 You may be surprised how many clothing items are in your house that you can sell!
-Take some time to go through closets and drawers. to find clothing that has no stains or rips in it.
+Take some time to go through closets and drawers to find clothing that has no stains or rips in them.
 Clothing is very sellable and a great way to make money under the table.

 9. Sell Your Music Skills

 If you’re a musician, one of the jobs under the table that may make the most sense is selling your music skills.
 Yes, many people really make money with music.

 You can do things like create an instructional music course online, create music videos, write songs for other musicians, and so much more.
 Get creative and think about how else you can sell your musical talents.

 Consider creating royalty-free music for YouTubers and content creators on Facebook who rely on tunes to go with their videos.
 Check out similar listings on Fiverr for further inspiration.